-Following my last blog post, where I addressed BizTalk Server Orchestration Parameters, I’d like to explain the same paradigm in Logic Apps.
-Similar to BizTalk Server, Logic Apps allows you to call a workflow synchronously, as in the BizTalk Call Orchestration model.
-Here, the parent workflow invokes a child and waits for it to finish, much like calling a method in code.
-And the ability to call a workflow asynchronously, using the “publish and start” model, similar to the BizTalk Start Orchestration pattern.
-Here, the parent workflow invokes a child but doesn’t wait; it can move on or complete while the new instance runs independently.
+Following my last blog post on BizTalk Server Orchestration Parameters, I want to explain the same paradigm in Logic Apps.
+As in BizTalk Server, Logic Apps let you call a workflow synchronously, similar to the Call Orchestration model.
+In this case, the parent workflow invokes a child and waits for it to finish, much like calling a method in code.

 If you’re using Logic Apps Standard or Consumption, the smoothest option is the Workflow action.
 In order to use the Workflow action/Logic App Connector, the child must start with the When an HTTP request is received trigger.